brextonho/budgetfriend/README.md

 A Jupyter notebook (server/charttesting.ipynb) was used for initial data exploration using Plotly.

 ### Workflow
-Upon uploading the .csv file in React frontend, the <code>FileUpload</code> component calls the <code>/upload-csv POST</code> function in Flask <code>routes.py</code> to upload the csv file into /uploads folder.
+Upon uploading the `.csv` file in React frontend, the <code>FileUpload</code> component calls the <code>/upload-csv POST</code> function in Flask <code>routes.py</code> to upload the csv file into <code>/uploads</code> folder.
 If successful, it will call the <code>/linechart</code> and <code>/barchart</code> <code>GET</code> functions in Flask for the json data, for it to be passed to the <code>LineChart</code> and <code>StackedBarChart</code> react-chartjs-2 components, which would then render on the main page.

 1. **File Upload Initiation:**
-Users select a .csv file to upload via the React frontend's <code>FileUpload</code> component.
+Users select a `.csv` file to upload via the React frontend's <code>FileUpload</code> component.
 This component includes input validation to ensure that the file format is correct before it is sent to the backend.

 2. **File Transmission to Backend:**
 The selected file is sent to the backend Flask server by making a <code>POST</code> request to the <code>/upload-csv</code> endpoint in Flask <code>routes.py</code>.
 This endpoint is responsible for handling incoming file uploads.

 3. **Server-Side File Handling:**
 Upon receiving the file, the Flask application verifies its type and integrity.
-If the file is not a valid .csv, an error response is generated and sent back to the frontend.
+If the file is not a valid `.csv`, an error response is generated and sent back to the frontend.
 Valid files are saved to the <code>/uploads</code> folder on the server.
 The server then responds with a success status if the file has been successfully saved.

 4. **Data Processing and Visualization:**